sigurdru/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/project3/code/README.md

-# Code of project 2
+# Code of project 3
 This README includes a description of code structure and every file in repo.

 # Dataflow
-As in last project, the `main.py` is the only file run directly, and takes many commandline arguments.
+As in the last two projects, the `main.py` is the only file run directly, and takes many commandline arguments.
 These arguments determine what functions are run, and parameter values.
 Run `main.py -h` to get a list of possible arguments and values. `main.py` calls on one of the three defined functions in `analysis.py`.
 One solves the diffusion equation with forward Euler, one with neural network and the last solves an eigenvalue problem with neural network.
 The results are plotted from `plot.py`.

 The makefile contains the commands used to generate all the plots in the rapport.
 Running `make all` should reproduce all results in rapport.
 This will take about 20min.